hilab-open-source/WatchYourMouth/README.md

 Please download the dataset [HERE](https://drive.google.com/drive/folders/174mlRrNpxAdqMASRp7cAU4d0iCTQk7SA) and store it in the directory.

 ### STEP4: Start Training
+Update the dataset path to the location where your dataset is stored in this [line](https://github.com/hilab-open-source/WatchYourMouth/blob/ebda2232ab9efbe4d31c941b694d9d8ca1172ff4/train_sentences.py#L210), and start training with the following code:
 ```
 cd WatchYourMouth/
 python train_sentences.py